Amazon's early Black Friday sale is happening now and here are our favorite deals

 Pre-Black Friday home deals at Amazon

-Right now you can get the 4.1-star-rated iRobot Roomba j7+ robotic vacuum for $699 during the Amazon early Black Friday sale.
-But that's not all.
+You won't have trouble finding home-goods deals this season.
+Exhibit A: The iRobot Roomba 692 Robot Vacuum, now on sale for $100 off, at $200.
+But, as they say, that's not all.
 Here are more home and kitchen deals, available at Amazon now.

 - Save up to 30% off Casper mattresses